reza-mirjahanian/learning-Microservices/README.md

 ###Remote Procedure Calls
 Remote procedure call refers to the technique of making a local call and having it execute on a remote service somewhere
+Many of these technologies are binary in nature, like Java RMI, Thrift, or protocol buffers, while SOAP uses XML for its message formats.
+Some implementations are tied to a specific networking protocol